Mission 001

 ▸ COMMON MISTAKES

-- ✗ Using Sampler for single-sample work — Simpler loads faster and has warp
+- ✗ Using Sampler for single-sample work — Simpler loads faster and has

-- ✗ Forgetting to set crossfade at zone boundaries — you'll hear a click at the switch point
+- ✗ Forgetting to set at zone boundaries — you'll hear a click at the switch point

 - ✗ Loading 24-bit 96kHz samples unnecessarily — 16-bit 44.1kHz is transparent and half the RAM